RedHatInsights/sources-ui/doc/update-wizard.md

 With using the two mentioned configuration files, you can easily add a new application or a source type with all needed configuration.
 All these files are directly transformed into Add source wizard, Add application wizard and Edit source forms.
 However, all these fields can be enhanced and modified in the UI to comply with our UX vision and design.

-The wizard is self-contained [package](https://github.com/RedHatInsights/frontend-components/tree/master/packages/sources) (because of the ability to use it in multiple applications).
-Each change of steps has to be done there.
-Sources UI is using the wizard as a dependency, so after updating the steps, you have to also update the package version in the UI.

-All changes are made in `hardcodedSchemas` file (link [here](https://github.com/RedHatInsights/frontend-components/blob/master/packages/sources/src/addSourceWizard/hardcodedSchemas.js)).
+All changes are made in `hardcodedSchemas` file (link [here](https://github.com/RedHatInsights/sources-ui/blob/master/src/addSourceWizard/addSourceWizard/hardcodedSchemas.js)).

-This file is a similar config with the following structure:
+This file is a similar config to the following structure:

 ```js
 {